Niccolo10/DWT-SVD_DWT-DCT-image-watermaking/README.md

 General_detection is the file that launch all the attacks, after a control on which frequency domain the mark seems to be embedd.

-Path_selection simply is a folder where to write the path to the original and the watermarked image, that is accessible to all the other fucntionsz.
+Path_selection simply is a folder where to write the path to the original and the watermarked image, that is accessible to all the other fucntions.